• Home

 Nope, my marriage was doomed.

-Amazingly, and only through the grace of God (and I mean that sincerely), we’re still married two decades later.
+Amazingly, and only through the grace of God (and I mean that sincerely), we’re still married more than two decades later.
 We really like each other.
 Our first two kids are raised and we are bonded by the scars of the wounds we suffered through.

 Here are a few lessons from my early marriage.
 May they bless yours.